 There are all sorts of tweaks you can make to this pie to make the recipe your own, or adjust it to your own taste.
 How about:

 - Swap to a mash topping?
-You could pipe mashed potato, or even my easy cauliflower mash or carrot and swede mash as lighter alternatives, instead of the pastry crust.
+You could pipe mashed potato, or even my butter bean mash, cauliflower mash or carrot and swede mash as lighter alternatives, instead of the pastry crust.

 - Swap out the red wine?
 If you don't want to use wine or don't have any to hand, just increase the quantity of vegetable stock to 350ml boiling water plus 2 tsp stock powder.
 For an extra-rich filing you could add 1 tbsp instant gravy granules, (just check they are vegan).